-The Knowledge Repository contains different kinds of knowledge used by the other modules for 1) the interpretation of sensory information; 2) building the environment model of the agent; 3) goal
+The Knowledge Repository contains different kinds of knowledge used by the other modules for 1) the interpretation of sensory information; 2) building the environment model of the agent; 3) goal management and subsequent goal planning.

-Some of the Repository knowledge is stored at design time and some is generated at run time.
+Some of the Repository knowledge is developed at design time and some is produced and stored at run time.

-Design time knowledge specifies basic components of the agent's environment, their main observability/controllability features as well as definition of communication mechanisms for agent interaction.
+Design time knowledge specifies basic components of the agent's environment, their main observability/controllability features as well as key properties and methods related to system goals.
 It includes in particular:

-- A list of all the relevant types of agents and objects and their corresponding behavioral specification with the admitted coordination patterns e.g. interaction rules and reconfiguration commands; - A list of predefined maps and coordination patterns used to build the agent's environment model; - A list of the goals pursued by the agent as sets of properties of two types: 1) critical properties requiring that some condition is never violated; 2) best-effort properties dealing with resource optimization e.g. finding tradeoffs between performance and resource utilization. - A list of methods used to enrich the knowledge about the environment model and so to produce additional knowledge at run time e.g. monitoring and learning techniques.
+- A list of all the relevant types of agents and objects and their corresponding behavioral specification with the admitted coordination patterns e.g. interaction types and reconfiguration commands; - A list of predefined maps and coordination patterns used to build the agent's environment model; - A list of the goals pursued by the agent as sets of properties of two types: 1) critical properties requiring that some condition is never violated; 2) best-effort properties dealing with resource optimization e.g. finding tradeoffs between performance and resource utilization. - A list of methods used to enrich the knowledge about the environment model and so to produce additional knowledge at run time e.g. monitoring and learning techniques.